-Wild rice is surprisingly good to feature in Pilaf, a rice dish with massive popularity in many countries.
+Wild rice is surprisingly good to feature in Pilaf, a rice dish with massive popularity as a simplified dish to beat the summer heat in many countries.
 Because of the herbal and nutty taste, people often pair wild rice with vegetables to improve the overall Pilaf flavor.

 Unlike traditional white rice, this wild version takes a little longer to cook.
 Furthermore, I suggest sauteeing carrots and celery with olive oil to create the initial aroma before adding the wild rice.
 You want the rice to absorb the oil and become a bit toasty.

 Next, pour in vegetable broth and allow the concoction to simmer to cook the wild rice.
 For serving, fluff up the rice and throw some chopped herbs over the dish for garnish.
 Sometimes, people even include pecan seeds or dried cranberries in the wild rice for a Thanksgiving meal.